-- 4. A lawyer who acts as a family law mediator and the participants with respect of whom the lawyer mediates shall, before mediation commences, enter into a written agreement which shall include at least the following provisions: - (a) an agreement that the lawyer, throughout the mediation process, is not acting as legal counsel for either participant, - (b) an agreement that the lawyer may disclose fully to each participant all information provided by the other participant which is relevant to the issues being mediated, - (c) an agreement that the mediation process is part of an attempt to settle the differences between the participants and that all communications between the participants and between each participant and the mediator will be "without prejudice" so that: - (i) neither participant will attempt to introduce evidence of the communications in any legal proceedings, - (ii) neither participant will attempt to call the mediator as a witness in any legal proceedings, - (d) an acknowledgment that the lawyer must report to the Superintendent of Family and Child Services any instance arising from the mediation in which the lawyer has reasonable grounds to believe that a child is in need of protection, - (e) an agreement as to the lawyer's rate of remuneration and terms of payment,

-(f) an agreement as to the circumstances in which mediation will terminate.
+- 4. Unless otherwise ordered by the court, a lawyer who acts as a family law mediator or parenting coordinator and the participants must, before family law mediation or parenting coordination begins, enter into a written agreement that includes at least the following provisions: - (a) an agreement that the lawyer, throughout the family law mediation or parenting coordination, is not acting as legal counsel for any participant; - (b) an agreement that the lawyer may disclose fully to each participant all information provided by the other participant that is relevant to the issues; - (c) an agreement that, subject to rule 3.3-3, the family law mediation or parenting coordination is part of an attempt to settle the differences between the participants and that all communications between participants or between any participant and the family law mediator or parenting coordinator will be "without prejudice" so that no participant will attempt: - (i) to introduce evidence of the communications in any legal proceedings, or - (ii) to call the family law mediator or parenting coordinator as a witness in any legal proceedings; - (d) an acknowledgment that the lawyer must report to the Director of Family and Child Services any instance arising from the family law mediation or parenting coordination in which the lawyer has reasonable grounds to believe that a child is in need of protection; - (e) an agreement as to the lawyer's rate of remuneration and terms of payment; - (f) an agreement as to the circumstances in which family law mediation or parenting coordination will terminate.